 In some cases, I have had clients who came to me with problems that have surrounded their life.
 By addressing their problems one by one in a fun and effective way, they’ve done nothing less than reshape their entire life pattern.

 These are complementary therapies, not alternative therapies.
 This means that, where applicable, we work together with the medical profession.
 Indeed, in a number of cases, I will encourage or even insist that you see your doctor before seeing me.
-As one example, coming off an alcohol addiction requires medical attention to prevent dangerous damage to your body.
+As one example, coming off an alcohol addiction requires medical attention to prevent dangerous damage to your body from withdrawal.

 If you have a problem that you believe has an emotional or mental underpinning, call me to discuss your needs.
 I will tell you if it’s something that we can work on together, or if I should refer you elsewhere.